eduncan911/podcast/README.md

 Podcasts: <a href="https://help.apple.com/itc/podcasts_connect/#/itca5b22233">https://help.apple.com/itc/podcasts_connect/#/itca5b22233</a>

 ### Release Notes
+1.3.1
+* increased itunes compliance after feedback from Apple:
+- specified what categories should be set with AddCategory().
+- enforced title and link as part of Image.
+* added Podcast.AddAtomLink() for more broad compliance to readers.

 1.3.0
 * fixes Item.Duration being set incorrectly.
 * changed Item.AddEnclosure() parameter definition (Bytes not Seconds!).